Skip to content

 It is not a hosted platform.
 It is a daemon, a CLI, and a web UI you run yourself, published under the MIT license.

-A profile is an agent template — SOUL.md, IDENTITY.md, tools, skills mode, and a default model.
-Spawning a profile creates a live agent.
+A Profile is an Agent template — SOUL.md, IDENTITY.md, tools, skills mode, and a default model.
+Spawning it creates a permanent live Agent.

 A mailbox between them